 - To be eligible for an apartment, you must be a full-time student of the university each semester.
 For undergraduate students, this requires at least 12 credit hours per semester.
 For graduate program full-time requirements, contact your graduate admissions counselor.

-- We cannot accept applications from students in the CAPS or online programs.
+- We cannot accept applications from students in the Adult Evening or Online programs, or doctoral programs.

 - Families with children must apply to two-bedroom units.
 The FIRS apartments can only accommodate applicants with a maximum of two children.
 Only minor age children are qualified to live in the FIRS with their parents.

 - We cannot guarantee when an apartment will be available for you once you join the waitlist.
 The FIRS apartments are rented on a month-to-month basis, so we often do not know when an apartment will be available until a month before it opens.
 You can remain on the waitlist as long as you continue to be a full-time student of the university; we will not remove your name from the list until you receive a placement unless requested.

 - Please read over the FIRS Living Area Manual, linked below, for more information on the policies and regulations of the FIRS Apartments.

 - Residents in one-bedroom apartments are not permitted to have roommates.
 We do not pair up roommates in two-bedroom apartments.
 If a single resident in a two-bedroom apartment would like a roommate, they may find a same-gender roommate who is also qualified to live in the FIRS, and that individual must also apply and pay a separate housing deposit.
 When the primary resident of the apartment moves out, the roommate must move out as well.